ARIA Club Chart

 The ARIA Club Chart ranks the best performing club music tracks within Australia and is provided by the Australian Recording Industry Association.

 History

 The Club Chart was established in 1999 and first published on 26 July.
 The First number one was "9 PM (Till I Come)" by ATB however Aria report only starts at January 2001.
-The chart still runs weekly As of 14 November 2025.
-The current number one is "Cry For You" by Sidepiece.
+The chart still runs weekly As of 25 September 2026 The chart still runs weekly As of 25 September 2026 The current number one is "Tell Me" by Russell Small and Eletrik featuring Marina Davis.